As an assistant (AKA: Literary agent in training), for a well-respected literary agency in San Francisco, I read a lot of queries.

 And by a lot -- I mean hundreds.
 A week.

-One thing I like to remind people of is that rules for submission are there for your benefit.
+One thing I like to remind people is: submission guidelines are there for your benefit.
 How do they benefit you?
-I, along with many other agents I'm sure, will only read ones that closely follow the submission guidelines.

 If you are unsure what the guidelines are, it is perfectly acceptable to email the agent to clarify.